terrorizer1980/docker-compose-aws-ecscli-demo/README.md

 1. [100M insert - Aurora PostgreSQL Server](docs/advanced-100M)
    Insert 100M records on a server-based Aurora PostgreSQL database.
    (i.e. this is **not** serverless PostgreSQL)

-   :warning:
+    1. :warning: **Warning:**
        This is an expensive demonstration.
        It will take 24-26 hours to complete.
        The full run will cost over $1000.